Results

 • Save zooming scale for main map: After zoom in or zoom out on the map, you can save the actual zooming scale so when you open the application the map will be set to this zooming scale.

 • Customize nodes: You can customize the icons and the colors of the nodes by clicking on this option.
 After customization, when you open the application the nodes will be displayed accordingly.
+For the icons, you can choose between a list of standard AIMMS icons and a list of SC Navigator-specific icons.

 ../../../_images/main_map_customize_nodes.png